 To avoid confusion, let’s explain the order in which the fields of a class are initialized regardless of whether we have assigned to them values and / or initialized them in the constructor.

-First memory is allocated for the respective field in the heap and this memory is initialized with the default value of the field type.
+First, memory is allocated for the respective field in the heap and this memory is initialized with the default value of the field type.
 E.g. let’s again consider the example with the class Dog: